Learning how to be a good salesperson is the key to having a successful business!

-When I was a little girl I would go with my grandfather who sold and installed flooring.
+When I was a little girl I would go to work with my grandfather who sold and installed flooring.
 I remember asking him one time why he did not talk a lady into buying a different product than the one she chose.
 He told me that I had to remember that a person convinced against their will would be of the same opinion still.
-I had no clue what that meant until I became an adult and met sales people who do not understand this old addage.
+I had no clue what that meant until I became an adult and encountered sales people who do not understand this old adage.

-I was at a very posh grocery store here in Australia, and just like in the US they have people who are giving samples of their particular product.
-Unlike the US, it is actually the company who makes the product who is pushing said product.
-As I walked into the store and headed to the produce department, I encountered a lady who was promoting some kind of bubbly water that would stay bubbly for six months.
+I was at a very posh grocery store here in Australia, and just like in the USA they have people who are giving samples of their particular product.
+Unlike the USA, it is actually the company who makes the product who is pushing the said product.
+As I walked into the store and headed towards the produce department, I encountered a woman who was promoting some kind of bubbly water that would stay bubbly for six months.
 I told her I did not like bubbly water.
-“Well you will love this soda water then, and your guests will too.”
+She said, “Well you will love this soda water and your guests will too.”
 I once again said no thank you; I don’t really have a need for soda water either.

 They give a bad name to the sales profession, and it appears that everyone measures salespeople by this standard.
 I hear people say that they join referral groups so that they do not have to sell.
 Ask a person what is the first word that comes to mind when they think about “salespeople” and they often say “pushy.”
 This is clearly a case of the exception creating the perception—it is the bad experience that comes to mind first when we think of things, so our perception is that is the way it always is.

 The truth of the matter is, we all have to sell something, or we do not eat.
 Regardless of how good the referral is, if I cannot close the deal and sell my product or service, then it is no better than the piece of paper that it is written on.
 If I am referred to someone and I push on them a product or service that they clearly do not want, then I am guaranteed not to get a referral for that source again.